andy-byers/CalicoDB/doc/doc.md

 if (const auto s = db->checkpoint(); s.is_ok()) {
     // Changes are safely on disk (in the WAL, and maybe partially in the database).
 If we crash from
-    // here on out, the changes will be reapplied next time the database is opened.
+    // here on out, the changes will be reapplied from the WAL the next time the database is opened.
 }

-// Free the table object.
-delete table;
 ```

 ### Database properties